elggem/naoqi-pose-retargeting/README.md

 ![Retargeting Animation](https://raw.githubusercontent.com/elggem/naoqi-pose-retargeting/main/images/animation.gif)

 This repository provides scripts to capture 3D human pose using [Mediapipe Pose](https://google.github.io/mediapipe/solutions/pose.html) and retarget it onto Pepper and Nao robots using the NAOqi SDK.
-It works alongside the receiver code from [this repository](https://github.com/FraPorta/pepper_openpose_teleoperation/tree/main/pepper_teleoperation).
+It works alongside the receiver and uses parts of the code for retargeting and socket communication from [this repository](https://github.com/FraPorta/pepper_openpose_teleoperation/tree/main/pepper_teleoperation).

 ## Installation and Usage